harshrox/Details/README.md

 # Hi there, I'm Harsh! 👋

 I'm a coding enthusiast currently learning Android development.
-I enjoy learning new programming languages and exploring new technologies.
+My goal is to become a game developer in the future, and I'm always looking for ways to improve my skills and learn new technologies

 ## Skills